Sanglorian/orcus/Orcus Rulebook - current.md

 ### Notice Hiding Creature

 Make an opposed Perception vs Stealth check.
-On a success, you know where they are and, unless they are hidden from you for some other reason (e.g. they are invisible), you can see them.
+On a success, you know where they are and, unless they are hidden from you for some other reason (for example, they are invisible), you can see them.

 ## Religion (Int)